sshahbazak/SEPRepo/Summer Enrichment Project.md

 - `posters/` - Resources for the poster presentation.

 ## Collaboration
 - Branch protection rules are enabled on the `main` branch.
-Please create a new branch for your work and open a pull request when ready.
+Please work on your own branches for your work and open a pull request when ready.
 - We use GitHub Issues to track tasks and progress.
 - Weekly meetings are held on Thursdays at 9:00 AM.